projectnessie/iceberg-catalog-migrator/README.md

 # Scenarios
 ## A. User need to try out new catalog
-They can use a new catalog with a fresh table to explore the capabilities of the new catalog.
+Users can use a new catalog by creating a fresh table to test the new catalog's capabilities, without requiring a tool to migrate the catalog.
-No need for a catalog migration tool.

 ## B. Users need to move away from one catalog (example: Hadoop) to another (example: Nessie) with all the tables.